PkmX/hpbar/README.md

 * Fixed announcer and escaped color code in monster's name in Zandronum 3.0.
 * Customized monster names now appear correctly in announcer.
 * Gaining another tier of total kills (e.g. rampage) surpress the announcement of the previous (e.g. killing spree).
+* Invul states in the tracker is also broadcasted when a new client connects.
 * Removed support for rm-ark as it is obsolete.

 ### v13